-As part of the transition to these new securities, Freddie Mac is offering an optional exchange program to enable holders to exchange eligible Gold PCs and Giant PCs for UMBS Mirror Certificates, MBS Mirror Certificates, Supers Mirror Certificates or Giant MBS Mirror Certificates, as the case may be, plus applicable float compensation in connection therewith.
-Certain investors may decide not to exchange their Gold PCs and Giant PCs in the exchange offer, which could adversely affect the tradable supply of UMBS or Supers (including Freddie Mac-issued UMBS or Supers) or our MBS or Giant MBS.
+Freddie Mac is offering an optional exchange program to enable holders to exchange eligible Gold PCs and Giant PCs for UMBS Mirror Certificates, MBS Mirror Certificates, Supers Mirror Certificates or Giant MBS Mirror Certificates, as the case may be, plus applicable float compensation in connection therewith.
+Certain investors may decide not to exchange their Gold PCs and Giant PCs in the exchange offer, which could adversely affect the tradable supply of UMBS.
+In turn, this could adversely affect the value and liquidity of your Certificates.

-Market assessments and speculation concerning the relative success of the transition to the UMBS TBA market and our exchange offer could also adversely affect the value and liquidity of your Certificates.
+Market assessments and speculation concerning the relative success of the UMBS TBA market and our exchange offer could also adversely affect the value and liquidity of your Certificates.